UnderstandLingBV/Tuktu/documentation/generators/nosql/tuktu.nosql.generators.SQLGenerator.json.md

   * **config** *(type: object)* `[Required]`

     * **url** *(type: string)* `[Required]`
+    - A database url of the form jdbc:subprotocol:subname.

     * **user** *(type: string)* `[Required]`
+    - The database user on whose behalf the connection is being made.

     * **password** *(type: string)* `[Required]`
+    - The user's password.

     * **query** *(type: string)* `[Required]`
+    - SQL query to be executed.

     * **driver** *(type: string)* `[Required]`
+    - The driver to be used, for example org.h2.Driver.

     * **flatten** *(type: boolean)* `[Optional]`
+    - Flatten the results, or return resultName -> results.